Skinny001/Skinny001/README.md

 Front-End Developer with a growing passion for Web3 technologies and smart contract development.
 I love building beautiful, responsive user interfaces and connecting them to the decentralized web.

-- 🔭 Currently working on expanding my Web3 development skills
+- 🔭 Front-end for web2/web3
 - 🌱 Smart contract development and blockchain technologies
 - 💡 Passionate about creating seamless user experiences
 - 💞️ Looking to collaborate on interesting projects that challenge me